Basics of Forking

-In CVS or Subversion, you create branches by starting with either the head/trunk or an existing branch.
+In git and Mercurial, you create branches by starting with either the head/trunk or an existing branch.
+When you do this, your changes become part of the main project repository.
+If you want to work on a completely separate copy of the project, you may want to consider making a Fork.
 Forking is a way for you to clone a repository at a specific point, and to modify it from there.
 To fork is just another way of saying clone.
 Bitbucket manages the relationship between the original repository and the fork for you.
 Forking is particularly useful if you want to do some major development work that you may or may not later merge back into the repository.
 Here is the basic workflow:

 - Create a fork on Bitbucket.